Master of Arts (MA) Psychoanalytic Psychotherapy

 Placements

 Supervised placements are organised in years 1 and 2.
-These start in the second semester of year 1 and each placement comprises 15 weeks, one day a week, totalling 45 weeks over years 1 and 2.
-In year 3, students arrange their own appointment-based one-to-one sessions with clients within a placement setting.
-There is a requirement to complete a minimum of 50 client sessions during 3rd year.
+These start in the second semester of year 1 and each placement comprises 15 weeks, one day a week, totalling 30 weeks over years 1 and 2.
+Starting in year 2, students arrange their own appointment-based one-to-one sessions with clients within a placement setting.
+There is a professional body requirement to complete a minimum of 400 client sessions over years 2, 3 and 4.

 Over the 14 years the MA has been running, placements have been arranged in the following settings: